 How Much Deposit Do You Need for a Mortgage UK?

 How much deposit do you need to buy a home in the UK?
-This guide breaks down deposit tiers, explains how LTV affects your rate, and covers saving strategies, gifted deposits, and government schemes.
+This guide walks through the deposit tiers, shows how your LTV affects the rate you pay, and covers saving, gifted deposits and the main government schemes.

-For most people in the UK, saving a mortgage deposit is the single biggest barrier to homeownership.
-Your deposit is the lump sum you put down upfront when purchasing a property, and it directly determines your loan-to-value ratio (LTV), the range of mortgage products available to you, and the interest rate you will pay over the life of the loan.
-Whether you are a first-time buyer starting from scratch or a home mover looking to step up the ladder, understanding exactly how much you need to save is the essential first step in any property purchase.
+For most people in the UK, the deposit is the hardest part of buying a home.
+It is the lump sum you put down upfront when you buy a property, and it sets three things at once: your loan-to-value ratio, or LTV, the mortgage products a lender will offer you, and the interest rate you pay for years to come.
+Whether you are a first-time buyer starting from nothing or a home mover stepping up the ladder, the first question to answer is how much you actually need to save.

-In this guide we break down the main deposit tiers from 5% to 20% and above, explain how each level affects your mortgage rate, and walk through practical strategies for building your deposit faster.
-We also cover gifted deposits from family members, the government schemes still available in 2025 and 2026, and the additional costs you need to budget for on top of the deposit itself.
-By the end you will have a clear picture of what you need and a realistic plan for getting there.
+Below, we cover the main deposit tiers from 5% up to 20% and above, and show how each one affects your mortgage rate and how much you can borrow.
+You will find practical ways to build your deposit faster, along with gifted deposits from family, the government schemes still running in 2025 and 2026, and the extra costs to budget for on top of the deposit itself.
+By the end you should have a realistic savings target to plan around.

-Throughout the guide we have included links to our free LTV calculator, borrowing calculator, and stamp duty calculator so you can run the numbers for your own situation.
-If you would like personalised advice at any point, our team of mortgage advisers at Clearview compare deals from over 90 lenders and can help you find the best mortgage for your deposit size — get in touch to start a conversation.
+Along the way we link to our free LTV calculator, borrowing calculator and stamp duty calculator, so you can run the numbers for your own situation.
+When you want tailored advice, our mortgage advisers at Clearview compare deals from over 90 lenders and can match a mortgage to your deposit size.
+Get in touch whenever you are ready.

 How much deposit do you need?

-The minimum deposit accepted by most UK mortgage lenders is 5% of the property price.
-On a home worth £250,000 that means saving at least £12,500.
-A 5% deposit gives you a 95% loan-to-value mortgage, which is the highest LTV most mainstream lenders will consider.
-While it is the fastest route onto the ladder, a smaller deposit does come with trade-offs in the form of higher interest rates and stricter affordability checks.
+Most UK mortgage lenders ask for at least 5% of the property price.
+On a home worth £250,000, that is £12,500 saved.
+A 5% deposit gives you a 95% loan-to-value mortgage (the size of the loan against the value of the property), which is about as high as most mainstream lenders will go.
+It is the quickest way onto the ladder, though a smaller deposit brings higher interest rates and tighter affordability checks.

-The minimum deposit accepted by most UK mortgage lenders is 5% of the property price.
-On a home worth £250,000 that means saving at least £12,500.
-A 5% deposit gives you a 95% loan-to-value mortgage, which is the highest LTV most mainstream lenders will consider.
-While it is the fastest route onto the ladder, a smaller deposit does come with trade-offs in the form of higher interest rates and stricter affordability checks.
+Most UK mortgage lenders ask for at least 5% of the property price.
+On a home worth £250,000, that is £12,500 saved.
+A 5% deposit gives you a 95% loan-to-value mortgage, which is about as high as most mainstream lenders will go.
+It is the quickest way onto the ladder, though a smaller deposit brings higher interest rates and tighter affordability checks.

 Deposit tiers at a glance